 Reverse dips are a bodyweight exercise which means the weight is fixed and unchangeable.
 That also means the resistance may be too heavy or not heavy enough.
 Our recommendation is to perform at least 2-4 sets to within a few reps of muscle failure.

-- Pectoralis major clavicular head – clavicular or upper portion of the chest causes flexion of the extended arm.
+- Pectoralis major clavicular head – The clavicular head is located exactly where you’d think, below the clavicle bone.
+The fibers are slanted down at an angle and these muscles medially pull the arms inward.
 Reverse dips also stimulate the chest muscles although it’s not the primary focus.

-- Pectoralis Major Sternal Head – Also known as the lower chest, the pectoralis sternal head is a separate section of muscle fibers that assist in pulling the arms downward.
+- Pectoralis Major Sternal Head – Pulling the arms downward, the sternal fibers are located in the lower chest.
 The reverse dip emphasizes more of the lower sternal chest fibers than the upper chest.

 A simple and convenient bodyweight challenge to stimulate your triceps, the reverse dip is a viable option for beginners, intermediates, and even more advanced exercisers.
 Use it as a primary triceps exercise, warmup movement or finisher to burnout your tris after a workout session.
 But if you also want other options, we recommend the variations and alternative options included in this article.